Travis

 script: ./deploy

-This will run two jobs on Ruby 2.3 and 2.4 respectively first and assign these to the default stage test.
+This will run two jobs on Ruby 2.3 and 2.4, respectively, first and assign these to the default stage test.
 The third job on the deploy stage starts only after the test stage has completed successfully.

 Each job included in jobs.include inherits the first value of the array that defines a matrix dimension.
 In the example above, without explicitly setting rvm: 2.4, the included job inherits rvm: 2.3.

-Specifying Stage Order and Conditions #
+Specify Stage Order and Conditions #

 You can specify the order for stages in the section stages: